clarencedglee/notes/js fp/practical-uses.md

 1.add(1)

 // and it is associative
+// meaing grouping doesn't matter
-// Which `add` we execute first doesn't matter 1.add(2).add(3)
+// e.g which `add` we execute first doesn't matter:
+1.add(2).add(3)
 === (1.add(2.add(3)))

-// However, ordering does matter
+// but positioning does matter
 // If we combine strings:
 'a'.concat('b').concat('c')
 === 'a'.concat('b'.concat('c'))